-Almost all the things my friend said to myself fed my little “lie monster”.
-In a moment, I was reminded how short I really fall on a daily basis.
+Almost all the things my friend said to me seemed to feed my little “lie monster”.
+In a moment, I was reminded of how short I really fall on a daily basis.
 I wanted to be the perfect mom, the perfect daughter, the perfect wife, the perfect musician, but I had failed at all at one time or another.

 You are NOT perfect!
 YAY! 🎉

 That is worth celebrating!
-You are not some robot.
-You have feelings and dreams, and make meaningful (and messy) connection with people.
+You are not a robot.
+You have feelings and dreams, and make a meaningful (and messy) connection with people.
 Perfect is a lie.
-It’s a watered down copy of the awesome and amazing person you were made to be.
+It’s a watered-down copy of the awesome and amazing person you were made to be.
 Perfection removes your ability to connect, learn, fail, and ultimately FLY!

 So Why is it Important to Think Positively?